Why Use Customer Relationship Management Software?

 #5 CRMS can help you identify trends and patterns to fuel future sales

 CRMs collect data on leads and clients.
-When you use a CRM to manage lead and client data, you streamline the sales process and you can also identify trends and patterns.
+When you use a CRM to manage lead and client data, you streamline the sales process and identify trends and patterns.
 Trends and patterns can be used to increase future sales!

 For example, let’s say you sell custom engineered parts to welders.
-You notice that every time you close a sale with a welder they result in a recurring custom part order every 3 months.
+Every time you close a sale with a welder, you notice that they result in a recurring custom part order every 3 months.
 Your CRM can help you identify this pattern and trend through sales alerts and reports you might not have found otherwise.

 #4 CRMs help integrate client data into your ERP